rclone/rclone/docs/content/filtering.md

 these files are transferred.
 The **filtering rules are ignored** completely if you use this option.

-Rclone will not scan any directories if you use `--files-from` it will just look at the files specified.
-Rclone will not error if any of the files are missing from the source.
+Rclone will traverse the file system if you use `--files-from`, effectively using the files in `--files-from` as a set of filters.
+Rclone will not error if any of the files are missing.

+If you use `--no-traverse` as well as `--files-from` then rclone will not traverse the destination file system, it will find each file individually using approximately 1 API call.
+This can be more efficient for small lists of files.

 This option can be repeated to read from more than one file.
 These are read in the order that they are placed on the command line.